Cathy O'Dowd: Southeast ridge route

 Towards the end of 1995, O'Dowd was finishing a master's degree in Media Studies at Rhodes University when she applied for and got a place on the First South African Everest Expedition.
 On 11 May 1996, eight climbers died in a severe blizzard on their descent from the summit on the south side.
 This included a climbing guide and the leaders of two expeditions, American Scott Fischer and the New Zealander Rob Hall.
 O'Dowd was at the high camp just below the southeast ridge preparing to summit with her expedition when the blizzard struck, forcing the team to delay the summit attempt.
 She finally reached the summit on 25 May 1996.
 One member of the South African party, 37-year-old Bruce Herrod, died on the descent.
 His body was discovered the following year by an Indonesian expedition party led by Anatoli Boukreev.

 North ridge route

 In 1998 she attempted the north side of Everest, where George Mallory had disappeared in 1924.
 Her attempt ended hours from the summit when she came across Francys Arsentiev, an American climber who had collapsed.
-They attempted to help her for over an hour but were forced to turn around and descend, leaving Arsentiev behind.
+She and British climber Ian Woodall attempted to help her for over an hour but were forced to turn around and descend, leaving Arsentiev behind.
 Two of the Sherpas went on to the summit.
 She described this decision to Michael Buerk on the BBC Radio 4 programme 'The Choice' aired in November 2009.

 In 1999 she returned, and on this occasion succeeded, becoming the first woman to climb Everest from both north and south sides.
 In 2000, she became the fourth woman to climb Lhotse, the world's fourth highest mountain.